Lebuin/bijgaardehub/README.md

 # Installation

+* Create a .env file that sets the UID and GID environment variables.
+* Run `docker compose up -d`

 ## VPN services

 Home Assistant will need to connect to devices that are not publicly accessible, but are accessible through a VPN.
 For each of the required VPN connections: